-Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the ExchangeAct).Yes $\square$ No $\boxtimes$

-The aggregate market value of the common stock held by non-affiliates of the registrant (based upon the closing sale price of \$23.30 on the NASDAQ Global Select Market) as of July 29, 2011 was approximately \$1.23 billion.
-Stock held by directors, officers and shareholders owning 5% or more of the outstanding common stock (as reported by shareholders on Schedules 13D and 13G) were excluded as they may be deemed affiliates.
-This determination of affiliate status is not a conclusive determination for any other purpose.

-The number of shares of the Registrant's common stock outstanding at March 22, 2012 was 65,406,752.
+Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark w hether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No ⊠ Select Market) as of July common stock (as reported ue of the common stock held by non-affiliates of the registrant (based upon the closing sale price 29, 2011 was approximately \$1.23 billion.
+Stock held by directors, officers and shareholders own d by shareholders on Schedules 13D and 13G) were excluded as they may be deemed affiliates.
+Initiation for any other purpose. ning 5% or more of the outstanding ng The number of shares of t he Registrant's common stock outstanding at March 22, 2012 was 65,406,752.
 DOCUMENTS INCORPORATED BY REFERENCE